Approach

 See the change

-To view how the building is changing since restoration work started, browse our catalogue of progress photos from the interior and exterior of the building taken at different stages of development.
+To view how the building is changing since restoration work started, browse our catalogue of progress photos below that were taken from the interior and exterior of the building taken at different stages of development.

 - All